tobiaskawalec/tobiaskawalec.github.io/_pages/about.md

 I am a DPhil (PhD) student in Economics at the [University of Oxford](https://www.economics.ox.ac.uk/), supervised by [Michael McMahon](https://mcmahonecon.com/) and [Martin Ellison](https://users.ox.ac.uk/~exet2581/).
 You can find my CV [here](/files/cv.pdf).

-My research interests center around theotretical macroeconomics, with a particular focus on monetary-fiscal policy interactions.
+My research interests center around theotretical macroeconomics, with a particular focus on the importance of fiscal deficits and monetary-fiscal policy interactions.
 Recently, I have also been affiliated with the World Bank, the Kiel Institute for the World Economy, and Deutsche Bundesbank.

 <!---